Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 color_png
 ----------

 ``color_png`` is a following procedure of ``screenshot``.
-If there are many wiggle files, it will be difficult to distinguish the tracks.
+If numerous samples are included in one figure, it will be difficult to distinguish the tracks.
 Especially, when user want to compare TEX +/- libraries to check TSSs or processing sites, it is not convenient. ``color_png`` can color the tracks based on TEX +/- libraries.
 Therefore, the user can refer to the screenshots much easier.

 - Pre-required tools and files